 About the Program

-The District of Columbia’s Department of Health Care Finance in partnership with the DC Department of Behavioral Health, manages a five-year program, known as the Integrated Care Technical Assistance (ICTA) Program.
-The ICTA program will enhance your practice’s capability to deliver person-centered care across the care continuum; use population health analytics to address complex medical, behavioral health, and social needs; and engage leadership to support value-based care.
+The District of Columbia’s Department of Health Care Finance in partnership with the DC Department of Behavioral Health, manages a five-year program, known as the Integrated Care DC Program.
+This technical assistance program will enhance your practice’s capability to deliver person-centered care across the care continuum; use population health analytics to address complex medical, behavioral health, and social needs; and engage leadership to support value-based care.

 We offer several options for participation, including individual practice coaching, webinar sessions, learning collaboratives, and this virtual learning community.